 RAVENNA CIVITAS

-Ravenna has been selected by Roberto Amati in relation to the real history of european integration, then enlisted in the CITY OR CIVITAS category, accompanied by own fact SHEET useful to the comprehension, completed of historical MAPS AND IMAGES or with a direct linking to the related Blog contents dedicated to the entire history of european integration and the future of Europe.
+Ravenna has been selected by Roberto Amati in relation to the real history of european integration, then enlisted in the CITY OR CIVITAS category, accompanied by own fact SHEET useful to the comprehension, completed of historical MAPS AND IMAGES or with a direct linking to the related Blog contents dedicated to the the aeternitas and the future of Europe.

-Within the reform of Augustus (see Roman Empire), Ravenna was included into the Regio VIII Emilia of the Italiae province, while with the reform of Constantine I (see Christian Empire), Ravenna became part of the imperial Italiae Diocesis and obtained the rank of archibishop, becouse of its originary christian community.
+Within the reform of Augustus (see Roman Empire), Ravenna was included into the Regio VIII Emilia of the Italiae province, while with the reform of Constantine I (see Christian Empire), Ravenna became part of the imperial Italiae Diocesis and obtained the rank of archibishopric, cause of its originary christian community.
 In 408 A.D.
-Ravenna became capital of the Western Roman Empire and of the following Ostrogoths regna and, after the Gothic War and the invasions of Lombards, Ravenna became capital of the Exarchate of Ravenna that could govern all the byzantine possessions in Italy and fight against the Lombards.
-In that period were built the major monuments of the city such as: the Orthodox Baptistery, the Mausoleum of Galla Placidia, the Arian Baptistery, the Archiepiscopal Chapel, the Sant'Apollinare Nuovo church, the Mausoleum of Theodoric and the Basilicas of San Vitale and of Sant'Apollinare in Classe, the church of San Giovanni Evangelista erected by Galla Placidia and the church of the Spirito Santo, that was originally the Arian cathedral in town.
+Ravenna became capital of the Western Roman Empire and of the following Regna Ostrogothorum and, after the Greek-Gothic War and the invasion of Lombards, Ravenna became capital of the Exarchate of Ravenna that could govern all the byzantine possessions in Italy and fight against the Lombards.
+In that period were built the major monuments of the city such as: the Orthodox Baptistery, the Mausoleum of Galla Placidia, the Arian Baptistery, the Archiepiscopal Chapel, the Sant'Apollinare Nuovo church, the Mausoleum of king Theodoric and the Basilicas of San Vitale and of Sant'Apollinare in Classe, the church of San Giovanni Evangelista erected by Galla Placidia and the church of the Spirito Santo, that was originally the Arian cathedral in town.

 If you want keeping in touch with the author send an email.
 Learn more on the book and next presentations on website.